awproksel/leadership-readme/readme.md

 #### I want you to be and feel productive

 Regardless of where you work, our success relies on your independence and autonomy.
-My role is to provide a framework and support so you can be production and *feel* productive.
+My role is to provide a framework and support so you can be productive and *feel* productive.
 If our processes or procedures don't enable you to be productive or feel productive make sure to tell me.

 #### I want our team to add value

 I love talking technology and can do so for hours on end; but technology is rarely the only component an engineering team produces or supports.
-I expect the team to focus on adding business value and making decisions that ensure we can and do deliver on our commitments to business and our customers
+I expect the team to focus on adding business value and making decisions that ensure we can and do deliver on our commitments to the business and our customers.